 A writer uses dialogue to show anger as well.
 That dialogue speaks well using an idiom.
 Some idioms come from movies.
 Like Dirty Harry films, “Make my day” or “Do you feel lucky, punk.”

-Most idiomatic phrases come from yesteryear’s literature.
+Most idiomatic phrases or phrases come from yesteryear’s literature.
 Knowing what an idiomatic phrase means helps the writer express himself.
 It ignites the creative juices.
-Finding the right expression is challenging, so I’ve dug up ten idiomatic expressions that indirectly show the emotion of anger.
+Finding the right expression is challenging, so I’ve dug up quite a few idiomatic and phrasal expressions that indirectly show the emotion of anger.

 1. Hell's Bells and Puppy Dog Tails